RISK MANAGEMENT POLICIES AND PROCEDURES

 Our staff strives to provide a quality program that you can be happy with, but we are always looking for ways to better improve our programs.
 We also understand that situations change and that we cannot always accommodate everyone.
 In every program there is the initial setup and administration that takes place to make it successful and run smoothly.
 We also try to keep our costs down and affordable.
 For this reason, we have provided a refund policy below to help cover our overhead cost.

-ACADEMY, COMPETITIVE, & TOPSOCCER
+ACADEMY, & TOPSOCCER

 - Prior to the first day of the program: 100% Refunded

-- Start of fifth week: 0% Refunded
+- Second half of season: 0% Refunded

 FUTSAL & RECREATIONAL LEAGUES